Oral Cancer Signs, Symptoms, Treatment, and Prevention

 The best method to prevent oral cancer is to periodically inspect your mouth and throat.
 Remember that early detection of cancer gives hope for the success of the treatment.
 Unfortunately, despite the rather simple self-examination, which would help prevent the transition of oral cancer to more severe forms, it is almost always the patient who seeks help from a dentist when the cancer is in its advanced stages.

 Most cases of oral cancer can be prevented by avoiding exposure to known risk factors.
 Tobacco and smoking are the most important risk factors in the development of this disease.
-The best solution for all people – do not start smoking, do not drink alcohol, or sharply limit their use.
+The best solution for all people – is to not start smoking, not drink alcohol, or sharply limit their use.

 If a person smokes and consumes alcohol even for a long time, then abandoning these habits will greatly reduce the risk of the disease.
 A full diet with the use of large quantities of fruits and vegetables several times a day and coarse grains products will also help reduce the risk of oral cancer.